Google Analytics Questions Answered

 The more complex answer to the question is that, whilst you do not have to pay anything to use the tool itself, Google Analytics is not going to be completely free for you to run because you are going to need people who will be able to manage it.

-Google Analytics is not a particularly complex tool.
-However, it is not the easiest of AdWords tools either.
+Google Analytics is not the easiest of AdWords tools.
 Therefore, you may need to employ an analytics team or a PPC Manager to run your analytics.
 You may also need to employ IT technicians who will maintain the tool as well.
 It all depends on the size of your PPC Campaign and the skills and expertise of the people that you employ.

 Having said all that, Google Analytics IS free and therefore from this perspective there should be a little bit of money freed up to pay for the management of this tool.